-- 1. All communication for this online course should be by email through blackboard with any questions or concerns you may have.
+- All communication for this online course should be by email through blackboard with any questions or concerns you may have.
 I will read my email daily during the week but may not read it daily on weekends. - 2.
 I will respond to your email within 48 hours during the week and within 72 hours during weekends or holidays. - 3.
-I will read discussions but won't necessarily participate in the discussion forums.
+I will read discussions but usually don't participate in the discussion forums.
 If someone posts information that is incorrect or confusing, that is when I typically "jump in." - 4.
-You will receive a grade for your course work within ten working days after the deadline unless I notify you otherwise.
+You will receive a grade for your course work within ten working days (14 calendar days) after the deadline unless I notify you otherwise.